kemalefe/MarsRover/README.md

 docker run -i marsroverapplication < test.txt > output.txt
 cat output.txt
 ```
-* You will see two test input files (test.txt, test_detailed.txt) that have been prepared before.
+* You can also use two test input files (test.txt, test_detailed.txt) that have been prepared before.